Windows Remote Desktop File Transfer: Detailed How-to Guide

 Compatibility: Windows 7/8/10/11, Windows Server (various versions)

-This method allows users to copy files from one machine and paste them into another over an active Remote Desktop (RDP) session.
+This method allows you to copy files using Remote Desktop on one machine and paste them into another.

 Advantages: